Writer in Residence

 – ability to host science inquiries in the Discovery Building and utilize ID hub spaces for writing

-– access to volunteer student actors for closed readings
+– access to volunteer student and community actors for closed readings

 Expectations for the Writer in Residence: